Rhydlewis

-Rhydlewis is a small inland village in Ceredigion, Wales.
+Rhydlewis is a small village in Ceredigion, Wales.
 It is situated in an agricultural area with pasture land, woods and low hills.

 History

 Crafts were an important part of village life.
-Information recorded in Trade Directories show that in 1890 there were in the village of Rhydlewis:

-Two carpenters, one stonemason, one blacksmith, two cornmillers, one baker, five tailors, six bootmakers, three clogmakers, eight weavers, one tanner, one leather currier, two saddlers, one basket maker and one pin maker.
+Information recorded in Trade Directories show that in 1890 there were in the village of Rhydlewis two carpenters, one stonemason, one blacksmith, two corn-millers, one baker, five tailors, six boot-makers, three clog-makers, eight weavers, one tanner, one leather currier, two saddlers, one basket-maker and one pin-maker.

 Economy

 According to the 2011 census there are 285 people living in Rhydlewis, 177 born in Wales, 106 born in England and 2 others.
 158 people are Welsh speakers.

 Rhydlewis Village Hall was built in 2001 with a National Lottery grant.
 It replaced the existing corrugated building on the site.
 The hall is available for private hire and regular activities include a junior/youth club, bowls club, snooker club, art and craft groups, toning sessions, dance exercise and line dancing.
 Meetings of the Rhydlewis and District Gardening Club also take place at the hall most months.

 The children's novelist Elizabeth Mary Jones (1878–1953) known as 'Moelona', lived here and taught at Rhydlewis Primary School.

 "Hen Siop y Bont" is the village shop and post office.
 It is housed in a Grade 2 listed wooden building clad in corrugated metal sheeting that dates back to the nineteenth century.
 Ddol Garage and Mark Webb butchers are also based in the village.

 The village is the home of Hawen Welsh Independent Chapel which was built (originally) in 1747 and is still functioning.
 This was the inspiration for "Capel Sion" in the book of the same name by the eminent Welsh writer Caradoc Evans.